Alpha

 tickers = ["IBM", "SPY", "AAPL"]

-insights = [Insight.Price("IBM", timedelta(minutes = 20), InsightDirection.Up) for ticker in tickers]
+insights = [Insight.price(ticker, timedelta(minutes = 20), InsightDirection.UP) for ticker in tickers]

-return Insight.Group(insights)
+return Insight.group(insights)

 Cancel Insights